AndrewHUCS/2620-bittorrent/README.md

 # 2620-bittorrent

+Our write up is in writeup.pdf.
 For documentation, please see the Implementation section of the writeup.

+The engineering notebook is under notebook.txt.